top of page

 Lemon juice: A squeeze for a touch of brightness.

-Coconut: Grated, adding sweetness and creamy texture.
+Coconut: Grated for sweetness and a creamy texture.

 FAQs: